-AFM Operation In Dynamic Mode (a), and of the onset of the chemical bonding between the outermost tip respectively, over a Si(111) substrate.
+surface distance. d-e), Dynamic force microscopy topographic images of a single-atomic layer of Sn (d) and Pb (e) grown, respectively, over a Si(111) substrate.
 At these surfaces, a small concentration of substitutional Si defects, characterized by a diminished topographic contrast, is usually found.
-The green arrows indicate atomic positions where force spectroscopic measurements were performed.
-Image dimensions are (4.3 4.3) nm; for the acquisition parameters (Sugimoto et al., Nature 2007).
+The green arrows indicate atomic (4.3 4.3) nm2; for the acquisition parameters (Sugimoto et al., Nature 2007).